ddwalk77/streaming-02-multiple-processes/README.md

 ## Stream Processing

     - Task 3 repeated process_streaming_0.py with batchfile_0_farenheit.csv from the Module 1 repo
-    - Task 4 was creating process_streaming_DeeDeeWalker.py with output to out9.txt
+    - Task 4 was creating process_streaming_DeeDeeWalker.py with output to out9.txt.
+I chose to write to the file instead of a manual copy & paste.
+This was to demonstrate the coding for writing to a file and closing it.